-The Beatles even used Vox amps in their legendary last American gig, football sized stadium and an AC30 each.
-Apparently modern touring was invented 15 minutes after that gig!
+The Beatles even used Vox amps in their legendary last American gig, football sized stadium and one AC30 each.
+Apparently modern touring was invented fifteen minutes after that gig!

 Why choose Vox?

-The Vox has a sound that might not seem like the ultimate guitar tone when you first plug it in, but in a band it always cuts through, and the AC30 loves pedals, especially boost pedals.
+The Vox has a sound that might not seem like the ultimate guitar tone when you first plug it in but in a band, it always cuts through.
+The AC30 also loves pedals, especially boost pedals.

-It’s a working mans amp, it always delivers and very few players move on after they’ve finally tried an AC30 in a gig.
-A bit like coming home.
+It’s a working man’s amp, it always delivers and very few players move on after they’ve finally tried an AC30 in a gig.
+Feels a bit like coming home.

 Today the AC30 range is better than ever.
 Vox now offer the brilliant single 12″ model, a lightweight and great sounding amp.

-The Reverb is easy to set, great tremolo and that great Vox tone.
+The Reverb is easy to set, it’s got a great tremolo and obviously, that great Vox tone.